Introduction to Analyzing Digital and Analog Transponders

 1. Close any open reports, properties and the Report & Graph Manager.

-2. Clear the Digital_Link () check box in the Object Browser.
+2. Clear the Digital_Link () checkbox in the Object Browser.

-Configuring an analog transponder
+Configuring an analog transponder on the satellite

 In an analog transponder, the transmitted signal is essentially a reflection of the received signal, with the added possibility of frequency translation or power amplification: